Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Future Directions and Use Cases

 \subsubsection{Using blockchain as a platform for distributed identity management}

-With the rapid growing pace of the digital world, it is very important to ensure appropriate access to resources available by our different identifiers (e.g., phone number, email address, domain names) across heterogeneous technology environments and platforms.
-Recently, an architecture called Decentralized identifiers (DIDs)\footnote{https://w3c.github.io/did-core/} has been introduced as a new type of identity management system that enables verifiable, decentralized digital identity.
+With the rapid growth pace of the digital world, it is very important to ensure appropriate access to resources available by our different identifiers (e.g., phone number, email address, domain names) across heterogeneous technology environments and platforms.
+Recently, an architecture called Decentralized Identifiers (DIDs)\footnote{https://www.w3.org/TR/did-1.0/} has been introduced as a new type of identity management system that allows for verifiable decentralized digital identity.
 According to the authors' definition, DIDs are URIs that associate a DID subject with a DID document, allowing trustable interactions associated with that subject.
 They have been designed to be decoupled from centralized registries, certificate providers, and identity suppliers.
+Figure~\ref{fig:DID} shows an example of DID.

-This structure benefits the biometric system by fully controlling identifiers of the subject with an individual biometric identifier and independent from different heterogeneous providers.
-Thus, biometrics could significantly improve the currently distributed digital identity schemes based on the blockchain \cite{Ref67}.
+This structure benefits the biometric system by fully controlling the subject's identifiers with an individual biometric identifier and independently of different heterogeneous providers.
+Thus, biometrics could significantly improve the currently distributed digital identity schemes based on blockchain \cite{Ref67}.
 In terms of on-chain challenges, DIDs help to transfer most of the processing load from the main blockchain to the off-chain network.
 A DID document consists of three fundamental parts: an authentication key, an authentication method, and a service endpoint.
 Whoever has access to the key is entitled to access the DID document.
-Therefore, we suggest future research use biometric data only in combination with similar specifications, i.e., off-chain, minimizing both the quantity and sensitivity of personal data stored on-chain.
-Nevertheless, the privacy and data protection risks of such should be analyzed in future research.
+An example of this use case is the work of \cite{mishra2021pseudo}, which proposed a blockchain-based biometric authentication system where biometric data is decentralized and managed using DID and DID documents.
+We recommend that future research use biometric data only in combination with similar specifications, such as off-chain storage, to minimize both the quantity and sensitivity of personal data stored on-chain.